marcosfavat/dino/Import-DEM-grid.md

 There are several option available :

-*_Objects_ : with this list you can select the mesh that will be used to config the displacer.
+* *Objects* : with this list you can select the mesh that will be used to config the displacer.
 Usually this is the reference map image previously imported on a plane.

-*_Subdivision_ : Subdivision is needed because the displacer needs some vertices to work with.
+* *Subdivision* : Subdivision is needed because the displacer needs some vertices to work with.
 The script can subdivise the plane by adding a simple subsurf modifier or by cutting the plane according to the number of DEM pixel which overlay the mesh.

-*_Warp method_ : there are two ways to get the displacement : by setting the strength value of the displacer or by setting the object dimension Z property.
+* *Warp method* : there are two ways to get the displacement : by setting the strength value of the displacer or by setting the object dimension Z property.
 It's more meaningful for the user to play with obj dimension Z because strength values depends on raster bit depth and doesn't simply represent elevation change.

+* *Image depth* : you need to specify original DEM bit depth.
+This information is needed to retrieve pixel elevation values because Blender texture value is normalize from 0.0 to 1.0.
+You can easily find this  information with QGIS for example.

+* *Is scaled* : check this if the raster is scaled

+* *Angular coords* : check this if the raster is in decimal degrees

-Bellow some technical notes about strength calculation:
+**Bellow some technical notes about strength calculation:**
-The strength value defines the vertex displacement ->_Displacement = (Texture value - Midlevel) × Strength_<-
+The strength value defines the vertex displacement
+`Displacement = (Texture value - Midlevel) × Strength`
 Midlevel represents texture value which will be treated as no displacement by the modifier, for convenience it is always set to zero, so
-->So _Strength = Displacement / Texture value_<-
+`Strength = Displacement / Texture value`
 Where displacement is the target elevation change (altitude max - altitude min) and texture value is Blender color value which is normalize between 0.0 and 1.0.
-A Blender texture value of 1.0 equal to the maximum value that can be assigned in the dataset, so this value depends on raster bit depth
+A Blender texture value of 1.0 equal to the maximum value that can be assigned in the raster dataset, so this value depends on raster bit depth
-->_texture value = delta Z / (2^depth -1)_<-
+`texture value = delta Z / (2^depth-1)`
+Finally
-Finally : _Strength = delta Z / (delta Z / (2^depth -1)) = **2^depth-1**_
+`Strength = delta Z / (delta Z / (2^depth-1))`
+**`Strength = 2^depth-1`**